How To Cover Eyebrows Without Glue

 While bleaching the brows is another effective method, it also requires commitment to keeping your brows lightened for several weeks.

-This technique may be a good option for those who do frequently looks that require a discreet brow, such as with cosplay, as it can last through multiple applications for weeks before needing a touch-up.
+This technique may be a good option for those who frequently seek looks that require a discreet brow, such as for cosplay.

 While it is possible to bleach or lighten the brows with an at-home kit, it is always best to see a professional to ensure there is no potential damage to your brow hairs or skin.

-There is always the option to use an adhesive, just not a glue stick, and that is another technique that will ensure the brows are smoothed down, so as no natural texture pokes through.
+There is always the option to use an adhesive, just not a glue stick, and that is another technique that will ensure the brows are smoothed down, so that no natural texture pokes through.

-If you want a smooth, disguised brow that is undetectable under your makeup look but do not want to use a glue stick, a professional grade adhesive like Pros-Aide will be what you are looking for.
-This requires a technique similar to using a glue stick, so it will require some practice before finding the perfect method.
+However, if you do not want to use a glue stick, a professional-grade adhesive like Pros-Aide will be what you are looking for.

-No matter which option you choose, playing around with concealing or covering your brows is a unique way to switch up your normal makeup routine, or to achieve a specific makeup concept!
+No matter which option you choose, playing around with concealing or covering your brows is a unique way to switch up your everyday makeup routine.